-The purpose of this Construction Environmental Protection Plan (CEnvPP) is to provide information that will guide contractors and field personnel in constructing Section S2 of the Bipole III Transmission Project (the 'Project') in a manner that meets or surpasses environmental legislation requirements.
+The purpose of this Construction Environmental Protection Plan (CEnvPP) is to provide information that will guide contractors and field personnel while constructing the Biople III Transmission Project (the 'Project') in a manner that meets environmental legislation requirements.
 The CEnvPP outlines the commitments and efforts that will be taken by Manitoba Hydro (MH) and contractors to protect the environment and mitigate potential environmental effects that may occur during construction of the Project.
 The use of environmental protection plans is a practical and direct implementation of Manitoba Hydro's commitment to responsible environmental stewardship.